mgblackwater/stevekinney.net/content/courses/testing/behavior-driven-development-bdd-with-vitest.md

+---
+title: Getting Started With BDD In Vitest
+description: A guide to behavior-driven development (BDD) using Vitest.
+modified: 2024-09-28T11:31:16-06:00
+---

-# 1. Getting Started with BDD in Vitest
+## 1. Getting Started with BDD in Vitest

 Alright, let’s talk about **Behavior-Driven Development**, or BDD, with **Vitest**.
 BDD is all about writing tests that describe the _behavior_ of your application in a way that both devs and non-devs can understand.
 So instead of saying, “this function returns `x`,” we’re saying, “the user should see `x` when they click this button.”
 The tests end up being more like a specification for what your app _should_ do, not just what _does_ happen under the hood.